 privacy software bleachbit

-The information provide immediate information about each entry in a category which is helpful to determine the temporary files to be deleted.
-CCleaner for instance does not provide information about the entries.
+The program provides immediate information about items in each category which is helpful when it comes to determining the temporary files to be deleted.
+CCleaner for instance does not provide information about the items that it collects information about.

 The available programs and locations are comparable to CCleaner with the exception of missing custom locations.
 BleachBit users cannot add additional locations to the cleanup process.